NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

       $Date: Date of the football match.

-      $Team: Football club team.
-Note that each match corresponds to two timeseries (a football team and its opponent team).
+      $Team: Name of the football club team.
+Note that each match corresponds to two timeseries (a football team and its opponent).

-      $Type: Type of the match (4: Group stage, 3: Knockout stage, 1: Final match).
+      $Type: Type of the match (4: Group stage, 3: Knockout stage, 1: Final).

-      $Win: Result of the match (1: $Team won, 0: Draw, -1: $Team lost the match).
+      $Win: Outcome of the match (1: $Team won, 0: Draw, -1: $Team lost the match).

 ### 4) Film.csv